ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 • The Agility test is made after the bodging player has been moved, Rushing first if necessary.

-No matter how many players were Marking them, the dodging P\'ayer is only required to make °ne Agility test to
+No matter how many players were Marking them, the dodging P'ayer is only required to make °ne Agility test to
 Dodge.